tox-rs/tox-spec/spec.md

 `4 | 16`), or an inclusive range (e.g. `[0, 100]`).
 Open ranges are denoted
 `[n,]` to mean a minimum length of `n` with no specified maximum length.

-## TODO: Goals and threat model
+## Goals and threat model

+(TODO: this is just a placeholder; some more technical description should be given)

-This section should give an idea on what are the goals and non-goals of Tox, so that reader
+This section should give an idea on what the goals and non-goals of Tox are, so that reader:

 -   understands what problems Tox intends to solve

--   can validate if they are addresed by this specification
+-   can validate if they are addressed by this specification

 -   can make better tradeoffs and decisions in his own reimplementation of the protocol

-(TODO: this is just a placeholder; some more technical description should be given)

-What Tox Does:
+### What Tox does

+#### Authentication

--   Authentication: user's address is its public key, thus "adding friend" actually means verifying key (false in case of toxme?); drawback is that after being compromised you have to generate absolutely new identity; also it complicates working with multiple devices; (TODO: how about some web of trust, master keys and subkeys here?)
+User's address is its public key, thus "adding friend" actually means verifying key.
+Drawback is that after being compromised (secret key revealed) you have to generate a new identity.

+#### End-to-end encryption

--   End-to-end encryption: all the messages are encrypted via keys derived via DH, thus keys are only known to sender and receiver and are never transfered over network
+All the messages are encrypted with keys derived via DH, thus keys are only known to sender and receiver and are never transferred over network.

+##### Perfect forward secrecy

--   Forward secrecy (?): can be achieved by using ephemeral keys (TODO: how are they used in the current protocol? is the problem actually solved?)
+Achieved by using ephemeral keys (TODO: how are they used in the current protocol? is the problem actually solved?)

--   Reliability:
+#### Reliability

-    -   Tox is supposed to be fully decentralized network which doesn't depend on any Single Point of Failure; this is achieved by using DHT, though you still need an entry point;
+-   Tox is supposed to be fully distributed network which doesn't depend on any Single Point of Failure.
+This is achieved by using DHT and direct (P2P) connections between the peers in the network.
+Entry point is still required.
+Process of connecting to the network is called `bootstrapping`.
+    Bootstrapping can and should be done using multiple entry points.

-    -   Tox is supposed to work under (almost) any kind of NAT and firewall;
-        this is achieved by using hole-punching, UPnP and TCP-relays;
+-   Tox is supposed to work under (almost) any kind of NAT and firewall; this is achieved by using hole-punching, UPnP and TCP-relays.

 -   Resistance to basic DoS and other poisoning.

+#### Zero-conf (easy-to-use)

--   (Near-)Zero-conf: end-user should be able to *just* use the messenger;
+End-user should be able to use the messenger that ***Just Works***.
+Security that is too hard to use is useless.

-What Tox Does NOT:
+### What Tox does not

+#### Anonymity

--   Tox does not care about anonymity; Unless TCP mode is used, participants communicate directly to each other; One of the reasons for this is that relaying real-time video is rather too costly (in terms of load) and also means delays;
+Unless TCP mode is used, participants communicate directly with each other.
+One of the reasons for this is that relaying real-time video with anything but a direct connection is rather costly (in terms of bandwidth) and also means delays.

-    -   Your IP Address is exposed to nodes in your friendlist; They can link your ID directly to IP Address;
+Your IP address is exposed to nodes in your friendlist.
+They can link your ID directly to your IP address.

-    -   Temporary DHT nodes and onion tunnels are used to find friends, so that your ID cannot be linked to your IP based solely on publicly available data (TODO: i.e. data stored in DHT? what else is exposed?); Though adversary intercepting traffic in large enough network segment is (probably) able to perform some statistical-based attack; (TODO: what problem it is supposed to solve? does it solve it? since we don't care about anonymity, i can only think of prevention of some targeted Denial-of-Service attacks)
+Temporary DHT nodes and onion tunnels are used to find friends, so that your ID cannot be linked to your IP based solely on publicly available data (TODO: e.g. data stored in DHT? what else is exposed?); Though adversary intercepting traffic in large enough network segment is (probably) able to perform some statistical-based attack; (TODO: what problem it is supposed to solve? does it solve it? since we don't care about anonymity, i can only think of prevention of some targeted Denial-of-Service attacks)

+In case where anonymity is a concern, Tox can be proxied over HTTP or SOCKS5 proxy.
+Using the TCP-only mode is required for anonymity.

 ## Integers